 To me, life isn’t so black and white.
 Decisions are so much more complex and infinitely affected by variables that are both within our control and outside of it.
 While my decision might have been contradictory to what I personally tend to think about corporations and capitalism and “the 1%” as you put it, it was not contradictory to what I determined to be in my best interest at the time, which was to be able to make ends meet and enjoy life within my own means.
 It was also not contradictory to my perhaps naive hope that the company I was going to work for would somehow be different from the ones I have spent so long criticizing.
 Of course, this all leads to the question of the capitalist system as a catalyst for having to put oneself and one’s own interests before those of others to begin with.
 If it were different, would everyone’s needs be considered equally?
 How does the system reconcile personal values with making ends meet?
 Another post for another time, I suppose.

 On the subject of working for corporations, I am not totally opposed to the idea.
 I do not think all corporations are evil, I just think that some are better than others, and most need to do a better job at respecting people and the environment, or we can consider ourselves permanently screwed.
-To make things more interesting, I recently submitted my resignation to State Farm, as I will be relocating to Portland, OR for family reasons.
+To make things more interesting, I recently submitted my resignation to State Farm, as I will be relocating to Portland, OR.
 I do not currently have a position lined up, but I do have a continued interest in remaining within the field of market research for the same reasons I entered it in the first place.
 It’s hard to predict the path my future endeavors will take me down.
 Perhaps I will remain within this industry until I am able to take on a position related to what I enjoy professionally but that does not ask me to sacrifice my personal values for the sake of paying bills.
 Or perhaps I will one day work with a company whose values match mine more closely.
 I am sure they are out there somewhere.